TheArkive/scintilla_ahk2/README.md

 I finally have the first version of a custom styling routine written enrirely in AHK.
 It's a decent start, and performs well (at least for my uses).
 I'll improve performance by splitting up the syntax coloring and prioritizing the user view first.

 I did try to use the `SC_StyleNeeded` event.
-It actually is faster and is also currently implemented, but commented out, so it can be enabled if you want to test it.
-It seems to only actually do stying when the user moves the mouse or scrolls.
-When pasting large amounts of text this is problematic.
-Even if you wait for the syntax coloring to catch up, well, it never happens, unless you move the mouse or scroll.
+It actually is about the same speed and is also currently implemented, but commented out, so it can be enabled if you want to test it.
+Styling with `SC_StyleNeeded` doesn't work too well with large pastes.
+If you try to wait for the syntax coloring to catch up,  it never happens, unless you move the mouse or scroll.

 In general, after I get syntax highlighting performing the way I want, I'll expand it to include word lists, more classes of characters for and punctuation, and so on.

 Then I'll move on to call tips and auto-complete.
 That's the rough plan for now.

+NOTE: I have tried to support multi-line `/* block */` comments, but it's just not in the cards at the moment.
+I have the makings of my attempts commented out.
+I managed to get it to somewhat work but only in very specific circumstances.

 # Documentation